FDA rules Medtronic’s insulin pump issues a Class I recall due to safety risks

 Even minimal impact creates potential for health risks

 This Class I recall covers the 600 and 700 series MiniMed insulin pumps.
 If these devices are ever dropped or bumped, Medtronic explained in its latest notice, there is reason to believe the battery life could be shortened due to “damage to internal electrical components.”
-Even small amounts of physician impact can be enough to create problems.
+Even small amounts of physical impact can be enough to create problems.

 One potential risk tied to these ongoing issues is the fact that they can cause programmed battery alerts to be triggered at the wrong time.